GSto/digital-garden/notes/prolific creation.md

 ## On Production Ready
 Prolific creation was one of the themes that emerged organically from season one of Production Ready.
 [From the season summary](https://www.glennstovall.com/6-lessons-5-emergent-themes-from-recording-19-episodes/):

-When I joined Devanooga and saw someone who was consistently shipping [crazy side projects](https://thiccdavis.club/), I knew I had to talk to them.
+When I joined [Devanooga](https://www.devanooga.com/) and saw someone who was consistently shipping [crazy side projects](https://thiccdavis.club/), I knew I had to talk to them.
 Then, I saw the theme come up again and again.

-Philip Morgan published every day.
+[Philip Morgan](https://philipmorganconsulting.com/) published every day.
 By writing and publishing, he was able to iterate on ideas and cultivate expertise quickly.
-Itamar talked about it in terms of productivity.
-Shawn Wang spoke about it in terms of learning in public.
-Tom spoke about writing as a way to explore ideas.
+[Itamar](http://itamarst.org/) talked about it in terms of productivity.
+[Shawn Wang](https://www.swyx.io/) spoke about it in terms of [[learn in public]].
+[Tom Critchlow](https://tomcritchlow.com/) spoke about writing as a way to explore ideas.

 ### Related episodes